johnsyweb/QRTY/README.md

 # QRTY

-QR code decoder using screen capture or image upload.
-Capture a section of your screen to automatically scan QR codes, or upload an image file.
+QR and barcode decoder using screen capture or image upload.
+Capture a section of your screen to automatically scan codes, or upload an image file.

 ## Features

-- Capture your screen to automatically detect QR codes
+- Capture your screen to automatically detect QR codes and barcodes
-- Upload image files containing QR codes
+- Upload image files containing QR or barcode data
-- Automatically decode multiple QR codes and extract each URL
+- Automatically decode multiple codes in a single capture or image
-- Open or share decoded URLs (with clipboard fallback)
+- Open or share decoded URLs (with clipboard fallback) or copy any decoded text
 - Fully keyboard accessible
 - Minimal interface that doesn't block QR codes
 - Styled to match johnsy.com design